prajwalraju/portfolio-v4/README.md

 # Prajwal Raju P - Personal Portfolio

 Welcome to the 4th version of my personal portfolio!
 This iteration showcases my evolving skills, projects, and experiences using SvelteKit.
 As I continue to grow in my journey, this portfolio serves as a testament to my ongoing development and commitment to excellence.
 This project showcases my skills, projects, and experiences.
+I may or may not have stolen ideas from Portfolios of [Brittany Chiang](https://brittanychiang.com/archive), [Zeno Rocha](https://zenorocha.com/projects), and [Minh Pham](https://minhpham.design/).
 Explore the latest version of my portfolio [Version 4](https://v4-prajwalrajup.netlify.app).

 ## Explore Previous Versions
 Take a trip down memory lane and explore the previous version of my portfolio.